Home » Type » Noodles + Pastas » Garlicky Mushroom & Kale + Linguine

 For added protein, try using a can of white beans such as cannellini or Great Northern.

-Classified as a vegetable, they actually are not plants at all but belong to the Fungi Kingdom.
-Not only do they add a hearty texture to your meals, they are full of health benefits.
+Classified as a vegetable, mushrooms are not plants at all but belong to the Fungi Kingdom.
+Not only do they add a hearty texture to your meals, but they are also full of health benefits.

-Crimini, shitake, porcini, white, and portabella mushrooms are widely available all year long.
-All varieties are rich in vitamins D, B2, and B3.
-They’re also a good source of minerals such as iron and selenium.
+Crimini, shitake, porcini, white, and portabella mushrooms are widely available year-round.
+All varieties are rich in vitamins D, B2, and B3 and are good sources of minerals such as iron and selenium.

-Selenium plays a role with the enzyme function in the liver acting as a detoxifier of certain cancer-causing compounds.
-It also works to help prevent inflammation.
-Selenium isn’t found in high doses, and sometimes not all, in fruits and vegetables but mushrooms are an excellent plant-based source of this important mineral.
-Shiitake mushrooms are your best bet for adding this mineral to your diet, with crimini coming in second.
+Selenium plays a role in the liver’s enzyme function, acting as a detoxifier of certain cancer-causing compounds, and helps to prevent inflammation.
+Selenium isn’t found in high doses, and sometimes not at all in fruits and vegetables, but mushrooms are an excellent plant-based source of this important mineral.
+Shiitake mushrooms are your best bet for adding this mineral to your diet, with crimini (baby Bella’s) coming in second.

 Mushrooms, raw or cooked, should be an integral part of your healthy plant-based diet.